Evertras/simple-homemanager/05-explain-outputs-body.md

 - The `outputs` function produces an attribute set
   - That attribute set can contain different things depending on the use of the flake
-- `home-manager` wants to see a `homeConfigurations` field
+- `home-manager` wants to see a `homeConfigurations` attribute
-  - Each field represents a single user profile
+  - Each attribute represents a single user profile
-  - The field is generated using `home-manager.lib.homeManagerConfiguration`
+  - The attribute is generated using `home-manager.lib.homeManagerConfiguration`
 - We can select the profile we want to use with `home-manager switch --flake .#insertprofilehere`

 At this point you should be able to look at each line of `flake.nix` and have